W19: Swaledale Challenge Day 6 (new)

-E12: ONE TICKET REMAINING (as of Sept 14th - more may become available so watch this space): Lonely Planet's Yorkshire Author, Neil Wilson - 'It's Filthy Work But Someone Has To Do It'
+E12: MORE TICKETS NOW AVAILABLE: Lonely Planet's Yorkshire Author, Neil Wilson - 'It's Filthy Work But Someone Has To Do It'

 Richmond Town Hall DL10 4QL * 7.30pm * Tickets £6 * Travel & Yorkshire Book stall * Fair Trade refreshments * Disabled access